-Research illuminates specific consumer knowledge gaps regarding personal finances, health insurance and health benefit accounts
+Research illuminates specific consumer knowledge gaps regarding personal healthcare finances, health insurance and health benefit accounts

 Alegeus research evaluates consumer health and financial fluency.
-Based on a survey of more than 1,400 U.S. healthcare consumers, the report was commissioned to better understand consumer confidence and fluency in managing their personal finances and health benefits and to assess the degree in which fluency levels impede consumer progress to proactively manage their healthcare finances.
+Based on a survey of more than 1,400 U.S. healthcare consumers, the report was commissioned to better understand consumer confidence and healthcare finance fluency, including how people manage their personal healthcare finances and health benefits, and the degree to which fluency levels impede consumer progress to proactively manage their healthcare finances.

-Through better understanding of consumers’ knowledge about health and financial concepts, this research offers unique insights into consumers’ health and financial wellness habits and behaviors.
+Through better understanding of consumers’ knowledge about healthcare finances, this research offers unique insights into consumers’ habits and behaviors.